 Cahaba River Society is launching a new event, the Big Cahaba Cleanup, presented by Alabama Outdoors.
-Since our beginnings, Cahaba River Society has led volunteers in cleaning up areas of the River.
+Since our beginning, Cahaba River Society has led volunteers in cleaning up stretches of the River.
 The Big Cahaba Cleanup will condense and amplify the effort and impact of volunteers through a one-day project engaging people from Cahaba communities across all sectors, offering opportunities for corporate partners, civic and faith groups, local governments, and individuals to make an impact in cleaning up the Cahaba River.

 About the Big Cahaba Cleanup